TERMITE INSPECTION / WOOD DESTROYING INSECT INSPECTION

 The inspector will then go through the entire interior of the home, checking along the window sills, baseboards and under all sinks, looking for signs of infestations, leaks or damages.
 The attic will be viewed from the access opening for signs of damage or infestations.
 If the home is on a raised foundation the inspector will then crawl under the house looking for signs of wood destroying pests, subterranean termite mud tubes, powder post beetle exit holes, and Carpenter Ant frass, and or bodies.
 The inspector will then review the findings and recommendations with you before leaving.

-A report will be written on the states mandated NPMA-33 from with the findings, recommendations, and in some cases the cost to remedy.
-A detailed written report with a diagram showing the locations of findings and their recommendations as well as cost estimates will be provided.
+A report will be written on the NPMA-33 form with the findings, recommendations, and in some cases the cost to remedy.
+A detailed written report showing the locations of findings and their recommendations, as well as cost estimates, will be provided.
 A separate file will include photos of most findings.
 An e-mail with the report will be sent to you within 1-2 business days.
 (This is our normal turnaround time.
-Special circumstances may prevent this time line.)
+Special circumstances may prevent this timeline.)
 Reports can also be sent by traditional mail if desired.